Cameroonian Americans: History

 Most of the slaves regarded as Cameroonian were from the Bight of Biafra, which included the countries of Nigeria (eastern coast), Cameroon, Equatorial Guinea (Bioko Island and Rio Muni), and Gabon (northern coast) "with many of them hailing from the Cameroon itself".
 These African "captures" arrived in what would be the United States and were sold in Virginia, which had 60% of the slaves of the eastern region of the future United States.
 34% of the Africans arriving in Virginia came from the Bight of Biafra.
 Virginia and surrounding colonies held 30,000 slaves hailing from the Bight.
 Normally, the slaves from Cameroon were bought cheap, because they preferred to die rather than accept slavery.
 However, many captured Cameroonians were sold up the river to areas like Sierra Leona and Angola, where they were forcibly shipped to the United States.

 The first Cameroonians who voluntarily arrived in the US immigrated to this country in the 1960s, pursuing educational opportunities which were lacking in their own country.
 During the 1990s many other Cameroonians immigrated as political refugees, fleeing political turmoil.
 To avoid imprisonment, torture and political repression, many citizens decided to emigrate.

 Most Cameroonian immigrants who arrived in the United States were licensed professionals since they were the ones most likely to obtain visas.
 It is easier for licensed professionals to obtain visas than any other group in Cameroon.
 Many of them had criticized the government, making them more vulnerable to political repression.
 Thus, the majority of Cameroonians who settled permanently in the United States were doctors, engineers, nurses, pharmacists, and computer programmers.
 There are also many Cameroonians who are blue collar workers.

-Demography
+Demographics

 According to the census of 2010, in the United States there 16,894 known Americans of Cameroonian origin.
 In addition, according to the 2007–2011 American Community Survey there are 33,181 Cameroonian-born living in the United States.
 The Cameroonian immigrants have communities in places such as Ohio, New York City, San Diego, Illinois, Houston (Texas) and Pittsburgh (Pennsylvania).
 The Cameroonian community of Pittsburgh is considered to be one of the better organized African communities in the city.
 The largest Cameroonian-American community exists in Maryland, particularly in Prince George's County and Montgomery County.

 According to 2015–2019 estimates from the American Community Survey via the Migration Policy Institute website, the total number of Cameroonian immigrants in the USA is 60,100.
 The top counties of settlement for which more than 1,000 are present were as follows: